CognitiveBuild/Chatbot/docs/DOCKER.md

 Then you should be able to see the default virtual machine.

-6) Run `docker-machine env default`.
+5) Run `docker-machine env default`.
 It will show some information about your environment.
 Choose the last row and run it manually.
 Then you will be able to run docker in your `cmd` window.

-7)	Remember the IP address in 2nd line as on Windows, you will use it to access the application you're deploying on docker.
+6)	Remember the `IP address` in 2nd line as on `Windows`, you will use it to access the application you're deploying on docker.

 You cannot just use localhost to access the service.
 Use the IP instead.
 The reason is there is a boot2docker VM running by VMBox.
 Docker connect with the VM directly.
 The IP is for the VM.

+###### Install docker on macOS

+- Please refer the doc [here](https://store.docker.com/editions/community/docker-ce-desktop-mac)

 ### Prepare Bluemix and Docker environments